linakis/colorandom/README.md

 ## Features

 - Randomly colorarises the state of Colorado on a USA map.
-- Displays the name of the color when a new color is generated
+- Displays the name of the color when a new color is generated (feature flag protected).

 ## How it looks
 ![Colorandom Demo](assets/colorandom.gif)